The masting cycle

 It is a tragic irony of the New Zealand bush that in the very years when many birds have evolved to breed most successfully, rodent and stoat populations boom and cause tremendous damage.

 The source of this irony is what are known as ‘mast events’.
 A mast begins with prolific flowering of beech trees, followed by the production of huge amounts of seeds.

 1080 is by far the best weapon in combatting the massive increase in rat and stoat numbers that follow a mast event.
-A mast event occurred this year (2015) and Dr Wright supported the Department of Conservation’s Battle for Our Birds campaign to combat it.
+A mast event occurred in 2015 and Commissioner Wright supported the Department of Conservation’s Battle for Our Birds campaign to combat it.

 In 2019 DOC responded to the biggest beech mast in 40 years with predator control over a record 908,000 hectares.